GUIDE: What are the steps to choose an ERP for a service company?

 1. The main points to study on the functionalities

-A good ERP should give you as much visibility into the past as into the future.
-Resource and schedule management is the difference between a basic ERP and an end-to-end solution that integrates the key process of resource planning and scheduling that is at the heart of a service company.
+A good ERP should give you as much visibility into the past as into the forecast.
+Resource and planning management makes the difference between a basic ERP and an end-to-end solution that integrates the key process of resource planning and planning which is at the heart of a service company.

 • to calculate load indicators such as staff activity rate, TACI, ...

-• Facilitate the search for profiles based on skills and other criteria (experience, employee preferences, etc.)
+• to facilitate the search for profiles based on skills and other criteria (experience, employee preferences, etc.)

-• view schedules, and connect to the calendars of employees
+• view schedules, and connect to employee calendars

-• calculate production, turnover and forecasted costs of projects thanks to the load forecast
+• calculate production, turnover and forecast costs of projects using the load forecast

-• flogging employees who are at risk of going on inter-contract
+• to flag employees who risk switching to inter-contract

 • Is skills management integrated?